CoquiCoders/beta-book/metrics/README.md

 Nowadays an employee spends:

-1. half of her/his time answering phone calls from uniformed business owners to run them through checklists of requirements to filter through their available programs
+1. half of her/his time answering phone calls from uniformed business owners to run them through checklists of requirements.
+She/He has to check all available programs and recommend based on checklist.
+This is a manual process that does not have to be manual.

 **With PrimerPeso** an employee will only spend:

-1. less than half of their time answering phone calls from uniformed business owners, specifically the non tech-savvy one.
+1. less than half of their time answering phone calls from uniformed business owners.
+It will be  specifically from the non tech-savvy one.

 Nowadays it costs: